HammadKhalid101/airbnb_code_sample/README.md

 4. JavaScript>functions>format_data_weekly.js - formats data to display weekly progress via slider
 5. JavaScript>functions>draw_map.js - creates the map utilizing D3.js (DataMaps) and populates it with data

+***

+### One example of logical problem solution

+Situation: I set out to create a dynamic slider for the map displaying weekly COVID-19 vaccination data for Pfizer, Moderna, Janssen, or all vaccines.
+The user could filter through these options and use the slider to navigate the data.
+However, integrating both the overall combined data set from the CDC and the weekly data sets on the map dynamically proved challenging.

+Task: I aimed to devise a logical solution to update the map based on the selected filter button and the slider's position, with a focus on simplicity and effectiveness.

+Action: I tackled this challenge by creating a logical statement that added an event listener to the slider.
+Additionally, each of the four filter buttons (All, Pfizer, Moderna, Janssen) was equipped with its own event listener.
+This setup enabled dynamic updates to the map based on both the selected filter and the slider's position.
+Upon activation of the event listener, I determined the selected filter buttons and used this information to either generate a map displaying data specific to the selected manufacturer or create a map with the entire data set.

+Result: The implemented solution, located in JavaScript>index>index.js lines 53-69, effectively resolved the issue.
+While the project included other complex logical statements, overcoming the slider challenge was particularly rewarding and impactful for me.

+***

 More about the live app:

 # Covid-19-Vaccination-Tracker